AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-All 4.2 million licensed drivers in Colorado are required to carry auto insurance for their vehicles.
-With a normal driving record, you’d be expected to pay around $1,172 annually on auto insurance.
-This price is 12 percent above the national average of $1,047.
+All 4.5 million licensed drivers in Colorado are required to carry auto insurance for their vehicles.
+With a clean driving record, the average cost for full coverage auto insurance in the state is $2,232 annually, or 16 percent above the national average.
+For minimum coverage, the average cost is $891 annually, or 62 percent above the national average.

 Are you moving to Colorado or just trying to brush up on laws in your state?
 There is so much to know about the requirements for auto insurance, costs, providers, state laws, and premiums specific to Colorado.
 We put it all on one page for your convenience.